 The Office of Graduate Studies provides a limited number of travel funding (up to $500) for graduate students who are presenting a paper, poster or performance at a professional/academic conference.
-Students attending a conference for academic enrichment and not presenting research, can request funding (up to $300) for conference/registration fees only.
+Students attending a conference for academic enrichment and not presenting research, can request funding (up to $300).
 Travel for short courses (or other training activities) is not supported.

 - Students must be currently enrolled in a CSUN master’s or doctoral program at the time of application submission and the semester the academic travel is requested (enrollment in A/R 601 is acceptable).

 - Students must be in good academic standing with a minimum 3.00 GPA (cannot be on academic probation).

 - Students can only be funded no more than two times in one academic year.

 - CSUN employees are not eligible, except TAs and GAs.

 - California residency is not a requirement.

 - Students presenting at a conference must first apply for Student Travel & Academic Research (STAR) funding from the Office of Associated Students (AS).
 Examples of covered expenditures include conference registration fees, airfare, hotel and ground transportation.
 Students must submit requests for STAR funding at least one month in advance to be eligible.
 Note: Retroactive funding is not permitted so be sure to apply for funding as soon as possible.
 For information on how to apply, see the Associated Students Travel and Academic Funding section below.

 To apply for funding from Graduate Studies, complete the Graduate Student Travel Funding application.

 Note: Please enter your CSUN e-mail address to access and complete the application.